Does it Pay to Pay for Houzz Pro+?

 And of course, show me the numbers.

-Houzz has introduced a new analytics tool called Pro+ Dashboard.
+A couple of years ago, Houzz introduced a new analytics tool called Pro+ Dashboard.
 It allows businesses to track (to a certain degree) the progress of their profile by examining data like the number of impressions your ad makes, the number of clicks your profile receives, and how well your photos perform.